 sudo fcli set blackhole 1.2.3.4

-To unblock host you need to use UUID from previous command and issue following command:
+To unblock a host, you need to use UUID from the previous command and issue the following command:

 sudo fcli delete blackhole d9b1885f-6d9b-4167-9e3e-0a3198bacee9

-To get more information about particular blackhole you can use following command:
+To get more information about a particular blackhole, you can usethe following command:

 sudo fcli show blackhole d9b1885f-6d9b-4167-9e3e-0a3198bacee9